ucgmsim/Velocity-Model/README.md

 # Velocity Model

-This is the repository for the source code for South Island Velocity Model (SIVM) generation and interrogation.
-The model generation is a serial process.
+This is the repository for the source code for the New Zealand Velocity Model (NZVM, https://doi.org/10.1080/00288306.2019.1636830) generation and interrogation.

 There are seven general call types which are outlined in this readme.

 To clone the code from the github repository:
 ```